XPLAN XMERGE CODING

-There are many areas of Xplan where things aren’t always going to be displayed in a list or flat sequence.
-This can range from owners of products and policies where they can multiple owners, dependants and when you want to use them in a sentence, scope of advice, disclaimers, products.
-The list goes on.
+There are many areas of XPLAN where things aren’t always going to be displayed and output in a list or client friendly sentence.
+Areas like this include dependants, asset owners, policy owners, scope of advice, fees..the list goes on.

 To highlight this function we’re going to stick with our tried and true dependants example (we want to use our dependants in a sentence) and look at how a custom join() function can make this even easier while providing all the consistency and readability benefits of a function.